Kitura/Swift-Kuery-ORM/README.md

 ### Automatic id assignment

-If your `Model` is defined without specifying an id field using the `idColumnName` property or the default name of `id` then the ORM will create an auto incrementing column named `id` in the database table for the `Model`, eg.
+If you define your `Model` without specifying an id field, either using the `idColumnName` property or the default name of `id`, then the ORM will create an auto incrementing column named `id` in the database table for the `Model`, eg.

 ```swift
 struct Person: Model {